Sumit7739/InkVerse/chapters/ch2.md

 **He** *(softly)*:
 "So, it was when I was in 9th.
 One day I just didn’t feel like going to school... so I went to the railway station instead."

 **She** *raises an eyebrow, her lips curling up in amusement.
-There’s a spark in her eyes now, not just at the absurdity, but at the idea of him—usually so composed—being a rebellious 14-year-old.*
+There’s a spark in her eyes now, not just at the absurdity, but at the idea of him—usually so composed—being a rebellious kid.*

+**He**:
+"I always wanted to visit NTPC — you know, the power plant?
+I don’t know why, it just fascinated me.
+So, I bought a ticket, changed into a different outfit I packed, and hopped on the train.
+I had two hours, and around seven hours before school ended.
+It felt perfect."

 **She** *(teasing)*:
 "Wait, wait.
 You... bunked school, packed a bag, and took a solo train adventure to see how electricity is made?
-At 14?
+At what?
 Wasn’t that... risky?"

 **He** *grins, a chuckle escaping him.
 But his eyes don’t quite meet hers—they’re fixed somewhere else, still seeing the version of him from back then.*

-**He**:
-"I always wanted to visit NTPC — you know, the power plant?
-I don’t know why, it just fascinated me.
-So, I bought a ticket, changed into a different outfit I packed, and hopped on the train.
-I had two hours, and around seven hours before school ended.
-It felt perfect."

 **She** *laughs slightly, shaking her head.
 She’s clearly amused, but there’s a sliver of concern in her tone too—like she can’t decide whether to admire him or scold him.*